 What can you afford?

-Determine what you can realistically afford to pay back on a monthly basis.
-Lenders will likely look at your monthly income to find out if they can offer you a suitable deal.
+Establish what you can comfortably and realistically afford to pay back on a monthly basis.
+Lenders will review your monthly income and expenses to determine how much they can reasonably offer.

 5 Ways to Borrow Money

 Outlined below are some of the best lending options available to US citizens.
-Each lending system is different, and all have some benefits.
+Each lending method is different, and all have some benefits.

 Banks make their money by borrowing at a lower rate and lending to their customers at a higher interest rate.
 Their profit is the difference between the two.

 Bank lending can be useful when customers need significant purchase lending, such as a car loan or a home loan.
 Their rates, however, are not fixed and can change throughout the loan agreement.

 Banks are often public companies or privately owned, and their main objective is to maximize value for their shareholders.
 Therefore, your loan is simply a profit driver.